gumaerc-testorg/24.900-spring-2022/content/pages/syllabus.md

 We will discuss the topics of these papers as the semester progresses.
 Your opportunities for “oral expression” will arise in the fieldwork parts of the course, as well as in class and in recitation.

-Two writing advisors from the [Writing and Communication Center](https://cmsw.mit.edu/writing-and-communication-center/) have been assigned to this course, who will be available to help you develop, structure, and revise your papers.
+Two writing advisors from the {{% resource_link "b8827a85-aecf-4bfc-a2bb-a57e1ac35c74" "Writing and Communication Center" %}} have been assigned to this course, who will be available to help you develop, structure, and revise your papers.
 We strongly encourage all students to make use of this resource, and in some cases we may require it for your benefit as writers.

 ### Due dates: